Zedbyte/CCS10-Letter/README.md

 For my webpage, I divided it into sections and parts.
 • Navigation Bar

 For this Navigation Bar, I used nested div tags to contain my name MJBS. (abbr) and the hamburger which is a switch to show the letter.
-I did this so that when the page is loaded, the typing effect I made with Javascript will not cause any delay or lag (see Section V for more details).
+I did this so that when the page is loaded, the typing effect I made with JavaScript will not cause any delay or lag (see Section V for more details).
    <div class = "navbar">

         <div class = "container flex">